-First, they realized that the Pictus Catfish needs at least a 50-gallon fish tank in order to thrive.
-In case it is smaller than that, then your little pet is still going to live, but he is not going to have a good time.
+The Pictus Catfish needs at least a 50-gallon fish tank in order to thrive.
+In case the tank is smaller than that, then your little pet is still going to live, but he is not going to have a good time.
 It is important to aim for the best conditions if you want to ensure that your fish stays healthy and striving.

 After all, you should want them to live a long and enjoyable life.
 We are going to show you exactly how to do that by helping you choose the perfect aquarium size for your fish.

 What is the Best Size Aquarium for Pictus Catfish?

 Now first off, the Pictus Catfish is a schooling fish.
 You should keep them in a group of 5 or 6 so that they can feel calm and secure.
 This is also what they got used to out in the wild.
 For a school like that one, it is best to buy a fish tank that is bigger than 100 gallons.

 This might seem a bit too large for you, but that’s the correct answer to the question.
 At home, you need to try your best to replicate their natural habitat.
 This includes providing them enough space so that they feel less constrained.
 The bigger the tank, the better the conditions.

 You can also fit more driftwood, hiding places and live plants into the tank.
 There will be a larger surface area covered by fine gravel or sand as well.
 Your Pictus Catfish will have much more to explore.

 How Many Pictus Catfish Can You Keep Together in 50 Gallons?